alexvirtech/p2p21/tasks.md

 *** Tasks for team ***
+- concept for server-side contacts and history
+- version management
+    - prev version ?

+- new design, based on my prototype layouts

+- text chat
+- file transfer (together with text chat)
+- group call (max 4 participants)
-1 - localStorage to index db
+- localStorage to index db
-2 - add themes (in settins)
+- add themes (in settins)